 Symptoms can be quite varied and related to possible underlying problems.
-We'll describe the types of visual or ocular migraine one might experience and their symptoms.

 Note: "Regular" migraines appear to occur due to constriction and dilation of fine arteries in the head and can be intensely painful.
 The pain often stays on one side of the head, and might be accompanied by nausea and vomiting.

-Glaucoma: Acute (narrow) angle-closure:
+However, Glaucoma: Acute (narrow) angle-closure:

 - This is an ocular emergency - see your doctor right away